SixteenOne/AnsibleNotes/README.md

 # Modules

 I will use this to create a page per Module that I use and list any useful web post or video that I use

+# AWX / AAP

+I will use this like all of the above to record any helpful guides for the AWX/AAP Platform